TheFivePips/Exercise-Tracker/README.md

-This is an exercise tracker app meant to use Mongodb,postman, mongoose, express, node, and react.
+This is an exercise tracker app meant to use Mongodb,postman, mongoose, context, express, node, and react.